MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-live-sync.md

 This topic provides troubleshooting information for dual-write integration between Finance and Operations apps and Microsoft Dataverse.
 Specifically, it provides information that can help you fix issues with live synchronization.

 > [!IMPORTANT]
 > Some of the issues that this topic addresses might require either the system admin role or Azure Active Directory (Azure AD) tenant admin credentials.
-Each section explains whether a specific role or credentials are required.
+Each section explains whether a specific role or specific credentials are required.

-## Live synchronization displays an error when you create a row
+## Live synchronization shows an error when you create a row

-You might receive the following error message when you create a row in a Finance and Operations app.
+You might receive the following error message when you create a row in a Finance and Operations app:

-*\[{\\"error\\":{\\"code\\":\\"0x80072560\\",\\"message\\":\\"The user is not a member of the organization.\\"}}\], The remote server returned an error: (403) Forbidden."}}".*
+> \[{\\"error\\":{\\"code\\":\\"0x80072560\\",\\"message\\":\\"The user is not a member of the organization.\\"}}\], The remote server returned an error: (403) Forbidden."}}".

 To fix the issue, follow the steps in [System requirements and prerequisites](requirements-and-prerequisites.md).
 To complete those steps, dual-write application users who were created in Dataverse must have the system admin role.
 The default owning team must also have the system admin role.

-## Live synchronization displays an error when you try to save table data
+## Live synchronization shows an error when you try to save table data

 **Required role to fix the issue:** System admin

-You might receive the following error message when you try to save table data in a Finance and Operations app.
+You might receive the following error message when you try to save table data in a Finance and Operations app:

-*Cannot save the changes to the database.
+> Cannot save the changes to the database.
 Unit of Work can not commit transaction.
 Unable to write data to entity uoms.
-Writes to UnitOfMeasureEntity failed with error message Unable to sync with entity uoms.*
+Writes to UnitOfMeasureEntity failed with error message Unable to sync with entity uoms.

 To fix the issue, make sure that prerequisite reference data exists in both the Finance and Operations app and Dataverse.
-For example, if a customer record belongs to a specific customer group, then make sure that the customer group record exists in Dataverse.
+For example, if a customer record belongs to a specific customer group, make sure that the customer group record exists in Dataverse.

-If data exists on both places, and you've confirmed that the issue isn't data related, follow these steps:
+If data exists in both places, and you've confirmed that the issue isn't data related, follow these steps.

-1. Open the **DualWriteProjectConfigurationEntity** using the Excel add-in.
-To use the add-in, enable design mode in the Finance and Operations Excel add-in and add the **DualWriteProjectConfigurationEntity** to a worksheet.
+1. Open the **DualWriteProjectConfigurationEntity** entity by using the Excel add-in.
+To use the add-in, enable design mode in the Finance and Operations Excel add-in, and add **DualWriteProjectConfigurationEntity** to a worksheet.
 For more information, see [View and update entity data with Excel](../../office-integration/use-excel-add-in.md).
-2. Select the records that have issues in the dual-write map and project.
-Delete the records.
+2. Select and delete the records that have issues in the dual-write map and project.
 There will be two records for every dual-write mapping.
-3. Publish the changes using the Excel add-in.
-Publishing the changes is important because it deletes the records from the entity and underlying tables.
+3. Publish the changes by using the Excel add-in.
+This step is important because it deletes the records from the entity and underlying tables.

 ## Handle read or write privilege errors when you create data in a Finance and Operations app